-Sales materials include the tipsheet, galley, digital review copy, and other collateral that is used in meetings with our sales reps.
+Sales materials include the tipsheet, galley, digital review copy, and other collateral are created based on the marketing copy and metadata.
+It is used in meetings with our sales reps.
 These documents help our sales reps better understand how to sell your book to bookstores, gift shops, and other relevant businesses.
+We also post sales materials to a tool called Edelweiss that is used by the book trade for early access to forthcoming titles.